sgroel/racktables/README.md

 modified to fill specific requirements, including changes to rack layout design, color scheme, and contains several plugins by default.
 Please see the section titled "Customizations" for a list of the changes made to the vanilla code, and the section titled "Plugins" for a list of plugins provided by default.
+There is now an additional section entitled Custom Scripts which pertains to new custom scripts written to make administration of RackTables easier for system admins and to integrate with xcat.

 # How to Install RackTables